SAP-samples/teched2023-XP185v/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Subaccount%20Overview.png)

-4. Check the Trust Configuration for application users
+4. Check the Trust Configuration for application users.

-   Navigate in the  BTP Cockpit to **Trial HOME -> your initial subaccount (e.g. Trial Subaccount 1 ) -> Security -> Trust Configuration**
+   Navigate in the  BTP Cockpit to **Trial HOME -> your initial subaccount (e.g. Trial Subaccount 1) -> Security -> Trust Configuration**

    Check if the Custom Identity Provider for applications is configured.
 If not go back to the preparations and follow the blog [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.